microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 1. Add choice.data schema to Input.ChoiceSet.
 2. Support dynamic type ahead search control rendering in ChoiceSetInputRenderer.
-3. Fetch the dynamic choices from the host on search query change in the type ahead search box.
+3. Fetch the dynamic choices from the host on search query change (as the user types) in the type ahead search control.
 4. Loading experience - Show an indication to the user while the dynamic choices are being fetched from the host through a bot/backend.
+5. Error experience - Indication to the user in case an error occurred while fetching dynamic choices.
+6. No result experience - Indication to the user in case the dynamic choices are empty.
-5. Debouncing logic - Implement a default debouncing logic in the SDK.
+7. Debouncing logic - Implement a default debouncing logic in the SDK.
 Allowing host to override this debouncing delay time using host config.
-6. Error experience - Indication to the user in case an error occurred while fetching dynamic choices.
-7. No result experience - Indication to the user in case the dynamic choices are empty.
-8. Support multi select in dynamic type ahead.
-This will not be supported in initial release so out of scope for now.
-9. Support pagination of dynamic choices using skip and count.
-This will not be supported in initial release so out of scope for now.

 ### Current Input.ChoiceSet rendering